Thrasherop/data_strucutres_tutorial/overview.md

 * ## Uses

-    - What is a stack excel at
+    - What does a stack excel at

     - Where are stacks used

 - ## Example python problem